-It may have designed to either directly rests on the soil or above the soil spans between piles.
-In case, when it is required to extent foundation deep into soil the grade beam would be the right choice.
+It may have been designed to either directly rests on the soil or above the soil spans between piles.
+In case, when it is required to the extent the foundation is deep into the soil the grade beam would be the right choice.

 Also, it is not the same as strap footing, as the grade beam is reinforced to distribute the weight of a wall to separate foundations, while a strap beam is utilized to redistribute the weight of a column between footings.

-It can be used as a combination with spread footing, in a case with large moments from lateral loads, in order to reduce the size of each spread footing.
+It can be used as a combination with spread footing, in the case of large moments from lateral loads, in order to reduce the size of each spread footing.

 The Grade Beam Foundation is used to transfer all superstructure load to subsoil strata safely.

-The depth and size of the beam depending on the intensity of load coming and the bearing capacity of foundation soil on the construction site.
+The depth and size of the beam depending on the intensity of the load coming and the bearing capacity of the foundation soil on the construction site.

 The grade beam depth should be kept at a minimum of up to 150.
-Grade beams are stronger compare to plinth beams.
+Grade beams are stronger compared to plinth beams.
 They also carry the load of the above masonry walls.

-Concrete consumption in grade beam foundation is less compared to the conventional foundation.
+Concrete consumption in grade beam foundations is less compared to conventional foundations.
 The major disadvantage of using a grade beam foundation is that it cannot allow the construction of the basement.

 The reinforcement used for the grade beam is a minimum of 3 bars of 10 mm diameter at the top and bottom of the beam.

-Following are the steps involved in the construction process of grade beam,
+Following are the steps involved in the construction process of the grade beam,

 First of all preparation and excavation for grade beams should be done.
 Excavation of trenches is executed for the beams on the basis of their level.
 The beams can be constructed on the ground directly and in this case, the ground surface is leveled and prepared.